NUTRITIONAL SUPPLEMENTS AND NUTRITIONAL BALANCING

 By comparison, the non-steroidal anti-inflammatory drugs, which are just one small class of drugs, cause at least 10,000 recorded deaths each year.
 Many deaths from them are not reported.
 Hospital infections probably kill 20,000 per year in the US alone.
 Other classes of drugs, including insulin and others are far more lethal.
 Two articles about this subject are Problems With Drugs and Dangerous Drugs on this website.

 I must laugh when people warn us about taking vitamins and minerals, or taking too many of them.
 They are so wrong, and so brainwashed by medical propaganda.
 They do not realize that there is today a concerted effort to stop the sale and use of nutritional supplements because it threatens not only the drug industry.
-It threatens the hospitals, the doctors, the laboratories, the medical device makes, and more.
+It threatens the hospitals, the doctors, the laboratories, the medical device makers, and more.

 The above industries constitute a cartel or group that controls medical care.
 The last thing they want is for people to heal themselves with simple, low-toxicity, natural substances that cost pennies compared to their products.
 This is the truth, and it is available to anyone who looks for it.
 References at the end of this article give some sources.
 Life Extension Foundation, and Death By Medicine, a paper by Gary Null et. al., are two recent sources.